janepan9917/janepan9917.github.io/_talks/2022-07-06-video-game-minireviews.md

 ## FPS
 ### Apex Legends
-* **The Good**: Incredibly satisfying and fluid motions.
+* **The Good**: Incredibly satisfying and fluid sense of motion.
 Even if you have a negative K/D, like me, it still feels fun to slide around and jump and pick up loot.
 A very good ping system.
 * **The Bland**: If you have a negative K/D, like me, prepare to die early and often.
 Also, everybody is a health sponge.
 * **The Ugly**: They took the Spitty out of play >:((((
 * **Best For**: Someone who wants to try FPS but doesn't know how to shoot, yet doesn't care.